tnzmnjm/fashion-item-recommender-system/README.md

 After vectorizing the images, it normalizes the resulting matrix and saves it to a file.
 The main function calls other functions in the script and saves the results to files named "random_ids.npy" and "Vectorised Matrix.npy".

+The KNN-main.py script:
+This code is for creating a product recommendation system using the K-Nearest Neighbors (KNN) algorithm.
+The program uses a preprocessed dataset of product images to compute image features using the Inception V3 model.
+The script then trains a KNN model on these features to find similar five products based on Euclidean distance.

+The substitution_product_recommendation function takes a product ID as an input and returns a dataframe of recommended substitute products based on image similarity computed by the KNN model.
+The program saves the trained KNN model to a file named "knn_model.joblib" using the joblib library.

 When the user selects a product or takes a photo, the feature vector for the selected product or the taken photo is extracted using the pre-trained neural network.
 The KNN model is then used to find the five most similar items to the selected product or the taken photo.
 The KNN model is trained using the feature vectors extracted from the images.

 The NearestNeighbors class from scikit-learn is now trained on the vectorised_matrix array, with n_neighbors=5 and algorithm='auto'.
 This means that for any query point, the model will find the 5 nearest neighbors based on Euclidean distance.